THUDM/SWE-Dev/README.md

     --max_pulls 1000
 ```

-This will clone repositories to the directory specified by `LOCAL_REPO_DIR`.
+This will clone repositories to the directory specified by `local_repo_dir` in your configuration.

 If you encounter persistent `404 - Error` messages, manually terminate and combine results:
 ```bash